Overview

 Adobe Analytics

-Adobe Analytics (AA) is a sole web analytics solution that Adobe provides in their Adobe Experience Cloud (AEC) platform.
-Unlike Google Analytics, AA doesn’t come with a free version, and only provides a paid version (that could range up to $350k/year, depending on your site’s hit/traffic rate).
+Adobe Analytics (AA) is a web analytics solution that Adobe provides in their Adobe Experience Cloud (AEC) platform.
+Unlike Google Analytics, AA doesn’t come with a free version, and only provides a paid version (that could range upto $100k/year, depending on your site’s hit/traffic rate).

 Core Differences